openvinotoolkit/nncf/tests/tensorflow/README.md

 --metrics-dump-path=METRICS_DUMP_PATH
                       Path to directory to store metrics.
 Directory must be empty or should not exist.Metric keeps in PROJECT_ROOT/test_results/metrics_dump_timestamp if param   not specified
 --ov-data-dir=OV_DATA_DIR
-                      Path to datasets directory for OpenVino accuracy test --run-openvino-eval   To run eval models via OpenVino --run-weekly-tests    To run weekly tests --models-dir=MODELS_DIR
+                      Path to datasets directory for OpenVINO accuracy test --run-openvino-eval   To run eval models via OpenVINO --run-weekly-tests    To run weekly tests --models-dir=MODELS_DIR
                       Path to checkpoints directory for weekly tests